-Communication problems may occur if Modbus RTU and SDI-12 are used at the same time.
+Communication problems may occur if Modbus and SDI-12 are used at the same network.

-Although a surge protection board is embedded inside the pyranometer, if the cable length exceeds 10 m, an appropriate SPD or the like shall be added to protect the measurement system from lightning surges (see A-8).
+Although a surge protection board is embedded inside the pyranometer, if the cable length exceeds 10 m, add an appropriate SPD or the like to protect the measurement system from lightning surges (see A-8).

-Figure 5-10.
-How to connect MS-60S (SDI-12)
+Figure 5-9.
+How to connect MS-40S (SDI-12)

-MS-60S can be configured within a multi sensor SDI-12 communication network.
-Up to 20 units of S-series sensors can be connected and be assigned with a unique address (\).
-For a multiple sensor network the sensors need to be configured according to the recommended SDI-12 configuration standards as shown in figure 5-11.
+MS-40S can be configured within a multi sensor SDI-12 communication network.
+Up to 20 units of S-series sensors can be connected and be assigned with a unique address().
+For a multiple sensor network the sensors need to be configured according to the recommended SDI-12 configuration standards as shown in figure 5-10.
 Make sure the cable length between the connecting slave and master be less than 60m.
-The shield cable shall be connected to the ground, otherwise noises may occur.
+The shield cable must be connected to the ground, otherwise noises may occur.

-(\) When connecting other SDI-12 communication devices, the upper limit may change.
+() When connecting other SDI-12 communication devices, the upper limit may change.

-Figure 5-11.
+Figure 5-10.
 Communication Connection with SDI-12